kyma-project/lifecycle-manager/README.md

   - name: serverless
 ```

-Such resource triggers kyma-operator, that creates 2 custom resources: `ServerlessComponent` and `IstioConfiguration`.
+The creation of the custom resource triggers a reconciliation of kyma-operator, that creates 2 custom resources: `ServerlessComponent` and `IstioConfiguration` based on a template.
 These custom resources will trigger serverless-operator and istio-operator.
-When each component operator completes the installation it updates own resource status (`ServerlessComponent` and `IstioConfiguration`).
-Status changes trigger kyma-operator to update `Kyma` resource status.
+When each component operator completes the installation it updates it's own resource status (`ServerlessComponent/status` and `IstioConfiguration/status`).
+Status changes trigger kyma-operator to update `Kyma` resource status and aggregate and combine the readiness condition of the cluster.